Take advantage of bulk discounts of up to 20%. No code needed!

 • Possibly a longer life and improved brain function.

-The vegetable bodybuilding diet
+The plant-based bodybuilding diet

 • Protein-rich plant sources such as tofu, tempeh, seitan, legumes, quinoa and vegetable protein powders (such as pea or rice protein).